e271828e/Flight.jl/docs/notes/design/framework_spec.md

   discrete `x` and for `m`, table for signals — no store mirrors another.
 - **The value-level constructor** ([§4.4][s4-4]).
-A field-emitting component ships the map (component, input values) → handle as a plain exported function, and its output stage merely calls it: [§14.1][s14-1]'s condition math must be able to produce the sweep's exact handle outside any sweep, and only the component's author can write that function without re-creating the drift class.
+A field-emitting component ships the map (component, input values) → handle as a plain exported function, and its output stage merely calls it: the condition math ([§14.1][s14-1]) must be able to produce the sweep's exact handle outside any sweep, and only the component's author can write that function without re-creating the drift class.
 - **Boundary sampling** ([§8.5][s8-5]/[§8.6][s8-6]; worked example [§15.5][s15-5]).
 "Sampling at